CodeWithCory/COVID-19-Trend-Map/dev-journal/dev-notes.md

 - [USA Counties Map Layer & Population](https://www.arcgis.com/home/item.html?id=7566e0221e5646f99ea249a197116605): Esri
 - [Florida Dashboard](https://floridacovidaction.com)

+### Analysis Documentation

+County map layer with size reduction (7.8 MB > 2.2 MB) process:

+  1. Pull Esri's "USA Counties (Generalized)" from the Living Atlas
+  2. Fix the layer's geometry by importing & exporting from GRASS via QGIS, then running QGIS's "Fix geometries" tool
+  3. Dissolve based on FIPS to turn the resulting Polygon layer back into a MultiPolygon
+  4. Export as GeoJSON with only Name, FIPS, and POPULATION; set coordinate precision to 2

 ## Timeline / TO DO

 ### 2023 Archival Project

+Goal is to have an LTR-style static-site to act as a historical record. - Done!

 - [x] Give the title of the app an HREF to the original URL
 - [x] Update the "Share or Bookmark" feature to include the date as well